Logilen/Design/content/about.md

 Twig is a PHP Template Engine.
 A template engine is something that combines templates with a data model to produce resulting documents.
 In our case Twig is used to combine HTML and PHP variables/functionality in a structured, readable and user friendly way across the website.

 ### SASS
 The website uses SASS which is a CSS pre-processor.
-It helps to structure the CSS code and allows the programmer to use variables etc. so changes to website lay-out are easily managed.
+It helps to structure the CSS code and allows the programmer to use an increased number of functionalities such variables, nesting, mixins, inheritance etc. so changes to website lay-out is efficient and easily managed.

 ### Composer
 Composer is dependency manager used to track, handle, install and update all the PHP library dependencies.